konecnyna/slack-cat/README.md

     	"host": "xxx",
     	"username": "xxx",
     	"password": "xxx"
+    },
+    "modules_blacklist": []
 }
-}
 ```

 # Modules

 Look at the modules in the `modules/default` folder for examples.
+If there are core modules that you wouldn't like in slackcat you can add them to the "modules_blacklist".

+For example: `"modules_blacklist": ["poop"]` in `config.dat` file would exclude the `?poop` command from slackcat.

 ##### Usage: